ahmeda110/Supply/README.md

  an import in the DatabaseConnection class.
  - The lib folder also contains junit and hamcrest for running the test cases
  - Test cases are included in the same folder as the rest of the .java files
- - Demonstration video and UML diagram are located in submissions folder int the repository
+ - Demonstration video and UML diagram are located in submissions folder int the directory

 ## Inspiration